 6. Check the surgery site daily for 7 days.
 If there are any signs of infection (pus, oozing, redness)please call our office or the after hour mobile phone right away.

 8. The sutures/stitches are internal and will dissolve.
 They will go away on their own and do not need to be removed.
+It can take 60-90 days for sutures to dissolve.
+There is a layer of glue over the incision that will flake off over the first week after surgery.

 10. If more than 24 hours after surgery your pet is not eating, is lethargic or is vomiting please call our office.
 Simi Valley Spay and Neuter Clinic (open Mon-Thu 8-4pm for calls): 805-584-3823